pythonprav/AISDP-Project/ReadME.md

 - **Weighted Average:** Precision: 0.86, Recall: 0.87, F1-Score: 0.84

 ### **Insights:**
-- **Class 3** has the highest performance, with an F1-Score of **0.92** and Recall of **0.98**, indicating that the model is highly accurate in predicting this class.
+- **Class 3** has the highest performance, with an F1-Score of **0.92** and Recall of **0.98**.
-- **Class 1** and **Class 2** have lower Recall, which may be due to the smaller number of samples (Support = 3 and 44, respectively).
+- **Class 1** and **Class 2** have lower Recall, likely due to the smaller number of samples (Support = 3 and 44, respectively).
-- The **Weighted Average F1-Score** of **0.84** demonstrates that the model performs well overall, considering class imbalance.
+- The **Weighted Average F1-Score** of **0.84** demonstrates strong overall model performance considering class imbalance.

 ---

-### Future Improvements: If there was more time and more project scope , I would like to implement my retrain code, and allows the users to directly edit the Training parameters directly from the UI  and create a button to train and create a display that shows the training metrics.
+### Future Improvements:
+If there were more time and scope, I would implement my retrain feature from my old code and allow users to edit training parameters directly from the UI, with a button to train and a window to display training metrics.